Nuestman/mineaid-webapp/README.md

 ---

 ### 2. Description
 This project is designed to manage data entry and administrative functions for multiple first aid posts.
 It allows users to input client information, incident logging, store records, and manage user access levels (pending, approved, blocked).
-Users in addition can access Inventory Management
-Training & Resources after logging in.
+Users in addition can access Inventory Management, Training & Resources after logging in.
 Admins can approve users, block or unblock users, and filter users based on status.
 And also access more management functions such as Dashboard, Incident Reports, FAP Operations Analytics & Reports, Compliance Tracking, Settings etc.

 ---